eXsio/querydsl-entityql/README.md

     - doesn't need/want all the fireworks offered by Hibernate (like dirty checking, auto flushing, cascades etc)
     - would like to have 100% control over the executed SQL statements
     - needs SQL features unavailable in JPA, but supported by QueryDSL (like window functions)
-    - wants to have unbeatable persistence performance (QueryDSL is orders of magnitude faster than Hibernate as it has minimal abstractions and works directly on JDBC level)
+    - wants to have unbeatable persistence performance (QueryDSL is 2 to 3 times faster than Hibernate as it has minimal abstractions and works directly on JDBC level)

     EntityQL is just a translation layer between JPA mappings and QueryDSL.
 QueryDSL is perfectly capable to handle all DML statements.